-Last year we developed staff understanding of emotional regulation through Healthy Minds.
-This year we are focussing much of our staff training on emotional well-being.
-We are taking on a Conscious Discipline approach and working to become a Trauma Informed and Attachment Aware school.
-The SENCo is training to become a Strategic Attachment Lead and two other members of staff are becoming lead teachers in trauma.
+Last year we developed staff understanding of emotional regulation through developing the use of emotion coaching in school.
+This year we are focussing much of our staff training on emotional regulation.
+We are embedding Conscious Discipline and working to become a Trauma Informed and Attachment Aware school.
+The SENCo is a Strategic Attachment Lead and two other members of staff are becoming lead teachers in trauma.
 This expertise is being shared with staff through a detailed CPD plan.